PronElle/Arduino-Measurements/Capacimeter/README.md

 * OCR1A, OCR1B : to set A/D conversion thresholds

-* TCCR1A, TCCR1B, TCCR1C : to set prescaler, force commutation, toggle Pin
+* TCCR1A, TCCR1B, TCCR1C : to set Prescaler, force commutation, toggle Pin

 * TCNT1 : to set start value

-* TIFR1, TIMSK1 to enable interrupts
+* TIFR1, TIMSK1: to enable interrupts

 * ADCSRA : to enable hardware triggers and set Prescaler

-* ADCSRB : sto start timer 1
+* ADCSRB : to start timer 1